puppetlabs/puppet-docs/source/puppet/4.9/hiera_config_yaml_4.md

 * `name` --- Required.
 An arbitrary human-readable name, used for debugging and for `puppet lookup --explain`.

     This is also used as the default `path` if you don't specify any paths.
-(If the name interpolates variables, Puppet will interpolate when finding data files but leave it uninterpolated when reporting the level's name.)
+(If the name interpolates variables, Hiera will interpolate when finding data files but leave it uninterpolated when reporting the level's name.)
 * `backend` --- Required.
 Which backend to use.
 Currently only `yaml` and `json` are supported.
 * `path` --- Optional; mutually exclusive with `paths`.
 The path to a data file.
 Can interpolate variables, to use different files depending on a node's facts.
 * `paths` --- Optional; mutually exclusive with `path`.
 An array of paths to data files, which can interpolate variables.
 This acts like multiple hierarchy levels, and is shorthand for writing consecutive levels that use the same backend and datadir.